 Manus is a set of ten industrial robots that are programmed to behave like a pack of animals.
 While each robot moves independently, they share the same central brain.
 So instead of acting in isolation, they have intertwined behaviors that ripple through the group as people walk by.
 Manus uses 12 depth cameras to detect and track the body language of approaching visitors.
 The robots then use this depth data to decide who to move towards, and whether to look at a their hands or face.
-Like many of today’s intelligent autonomous machines, the robots in Manus don’t look like or act like us.
-However, we hope to show that these machines can broadcast a range of primal emotions that can still connect with us.
+Like many of today’s intelligent autonomous machines, the robots in Manus don’t look like and they don’t act like us — but they can still connect with us in meaningful ways.

 In a world of robotic autonomy, Manus explores more desirable ways for humans and intelligent machines to co-exist with one another.
 Instead of programming robots to look and act more like humans, we show the many benefits of allowing robots to move and behave in a manner that is native to their own bodies.
 For one, embracing the visual and kinematic constraints of a distinctively non-humanoid robot helps avoid the “Uncanny Valley” — the cognitive dissonance felt when interacting with almost-human machines.
 The robots in Manus avoid this common pitfall by being more animalistic than anthropomorphic: their primal behaviors help people become acutely aware of subtle cues from their familiar, but alien body language.